ARMmbed/mbed-os-5-docs/docs/intros/examples.md

 #### Nanostack border router

-[Use the generic mbed border router and create a 6LoWPAN-ND or Thread network](https://developer.mbed.org/teams/mbed-os-examples/code/mbed-os-example-mesh-minimal/).
+[Use the generic Mbed border router and create a 6LoWPAN-ND or Thread network](https://developer.mbed.org/teams/mbed-os-examples/code/mbed-os-example-mesh-minimal/).
 Your 6LoWPAN or Thread devices can access to internet using this gateway.

 #### Sockets